No-Country/c16-110-n-data-bi/README.md

 (4) Laboratory tests were performed during the meeting.

 (5) Medications were administered during the encounter.
 The data contains attributes such as patient number, race, sex, age, type of admission, time in hospital, medical specialty of the admitting physician, number of laboratory tests performed, HbA1c test result, diagnosis, number of medications , diabetes medications, number of outpatients. , hospitalization and emergency visits in the year before hospitalization, etc.

+## Data analysis and models testting comparisons

+Inside the notebook folder you will find the file notebook.ipynb where the data analysis, cleaning, insights are recorded, as well as the model tests (linear regression, decision tree and SMV) used to find the best prediction, the comparison between them and the choice of the best one for the task.

 ### Usage